by Mike Shea on 20 December 2018

 Above all, think small.
 Focus down on the main thing you want to deliver and get it out the door.
 Too big and you risk everything.

-All of this is just data for you to process.
+All of this is just one experience for you to consider.
 Everyone has different ideas and different experiences running Kickstarters.
-You can dig all around the net for opinions on what will and won't work.
+You can dig all around the net for opinions on what will and won't work and you should do so.
 Consider it all.
 Consider who's saying it.
 Then decide what you think will work for you.

 Kickstarter offers a source of funding for projects that may never see life any other way.
 It's an extremely powerful tool.
 It doesn't take away the hard work of bringing a shining unique idea into the world and into the hands of customers.
 Many Kickstarters fail.
 They fail because finishing something is a lot harder than it is to start.
 Ideas are cheap and easy.
 Finished products are hard.